-I learned a lot from my homestay, thanks to its merits and its challenges, and my host family were always ready to help.
+I learned a lot from my homestay while volunteering in Zambia and my host family were always ready to help.

-They got to know me quirks and all and didn’t seem to mind my wimpish approach towards… life generally in the bush.
+They got to know me quirks and all and didn’t seem to mind my wimpish approach towards life generally.

-So I’d like to let you in on my experience and give you a peek into what my host family life was like while volunteering in east Africa.
+So I’d like to let you in on my experience and give you a peek into what host family life was like for me while volunteering in Zambia.